SAS-DHRH/dhcc-toolkit/content/toolkit/project-planning.md

 Sarabipour, Sarvenaz.
 “Evaluating features of scientific conferences: A call for improvements.”
 21 April 2020. https://www.biorxiv.org/content/biorxiv/early/2020/04/21/2020.04.02.022079.full.pdf
 Skiles, Matthew, Euijin Yang, Orad Reshef et al. "Conference Demographics and Footprint Changed by Virtual Platforms."
 Nature Sustainability (2021). https://doi.org/10.1038/s41893-021-00823-2
 Svensson, Patrik.
 “Some Thoughts on Making Academic Events with Particular Attention to the Mid-Sized Event,” October 15, 2019. http://patriksv.net/some-thoughts-on-making-academic-events/

-*Research Voyaging and Hospitality Networks*

-- Cutting down travel is obviously important.
-So too is making sure that when we do travel, it really counts.
-We might think more in terms of a researcher tour or researcher voyage.
-  - For example, should there be more digital platforms to help universities and other institutions share their resources to enable slower, more sustainable research trips?
-- To offer accommodation at a discount or for free, to think about what you might do along the way (not just at the destination), to notice when researcher voyages intersect (or can be made to intersect) in interesting ways?

 ## Catering events